 +852 3917 2055

 I received my PhD in sociology from the University of Essex with a specialization in identity, sexuality and masculinity.
-I commit myself as a sociologist who critically engage with contemporary Western theories in understanding notions of identity, masculinity, the body and intimacy in modern Chinese communities in the context of global cultures and seek dialogues across disciplines in understanding human sexualities.
-I see my work as part of the newly emerging Asian queer studies, which seeks to understand the complex process of Western, local and inter-regional knowledge systems in shaping experiences, identities and desires in specific sites in Asia.
+I commit myself as a sociologist who critically engages with contemporary Western theories in understanding notions of identity, masculinity, the body and intimacy in modern Chinese communities in the context of global cultures.
+I seek dialogues within sociology (e.g., criminology, media and cultural studies, and gender and sexuality studies) and across disciplines (e.g., medical sciences, anthropology, post-colonialism and feminism) in order to yield better understandings of Chinese sexuality.
+I see my work as part of the newly emerging Asian queer studies, which aims to understand the complex process of Western, local and inter-regional knowledge systems in shaping experiences, identities and desires in specific sites in Asia.
 My research has a strong component of knowledge exchange and is action-oriented.

-I mainly teach sexuality, queer theory, media and cultural studies.
+I mainly teach gender and sexuality studies as well as media and cultural studies.
 My research specializes in Chinese homosexuality and masculinity, commercial sex in Hong Kong and China, social impacts of HIV/AIDS, and transnational Chinese sexuality.

 Sociology of homosexuality